urbanopt/geojson-modelica-translator/docs/getting_started.rst

 The resulting Modelica package will be created and can be opened in a Modelica editor.
 Open the :code:`package.mo` file in the root directory of the generated package.
 You will also need to load the MBL into your Modelica editor.

-Most models can be simulated for free using OpenModelica, which is provided for Linux/Mac users.
+Most models can be simulated for free using OpenModelica, which is included in the GMT for Linux/Mac users.
 Windows users need to `install OpenModelica <https://openmodelica.org/>`_ and simulate the models themselves.

 Dymola is a more full-featured alternative to OpenModelica and is not free.